Gift Ngoepe: Newport Rams

 On 16 March 2022, Ngoepe became a coach with the Newport Rams of Baseball Victoria.

 Arizona Diamondbacks

-On 6 March 2023, Ngoepe was announced as a coach for the rookie-level Arizona Complex League Diamondbacks, the rookie–level affiliate of the Arizona Diamondbacks.
-On 8 January 2024, Ngoepe was shifted to the role of manager for the ACL Diamondbacks.
+On 6 March 2023, Ngoepe was announced as a coach for the Arizona Complex League Diamondbacks, the rookie-level affiliate of the Arizona Diamondbacks.
+On 8 January 2024, Ngoepe was named the manager for the ACL Diamondbacks.
 On 15 January 2025, Ngoepe was promoted to serve as the bench coach for the Single-A Visalia Rawhide.
+On 23 January 2026, Ngoepe was promoted to the bench coach of the High-A Hillsboro Hops.

 Personal life

-Ngoepe is married to Cait and they have a son Kiani.

-Ngoepe's younger brother, Victor, is a former Pirates prospect.
+Ngoepe is married and has a son.
+Ngoepe's younger brother, Victor, also played in the minor leagues with the Pirates.